jekyll/jekyll/site/_posts/2012-07-01-contributing.md

   where appropriate.
 Also, whipping up some documentation in your fork's wiki would be appreciated, and once merged it will be transferred over to the main wiki.
-* If your contribution changes any Jekyll behavior, make sure to update the documentation.
+* If your contribution adds or changes any Jekyll behavior, make sure to update the documentation.
 It lives in `site/_posts`.
 If the docs are missing information, please feel free to add it in.
 Great docs make a great project!
 * Please follow the [GitHub Ruby Styleguide](https://github.com/styleguide/ruby) when modifying Ruby code.